Agung-Krisna/Prime-Number-Checker/README.md

 Paste this code into your IDE, and compile it.
 After that, input the minimum value, and the maximum value.
 The program would do the rest of the counting.

 ### Info
-The "Prime Number" file is outdated, please check the better and optimized file.
+The file that are in archives are wrong, please do not use it because it may give you the wrong results